LiveSplit/LiveSplit.AutoSplitters/README.md

 Actions are implemented in C#.
 You can use C#'s documentation for any questions you may have regarding the syntax of C#.

+#### Script Management

+- ##### Script Startup
+	- The name of this action is `startup`.
+This action is triggered when the script is first loaded.
+This is the place where you can put initialization that doesn't depend on being connected to the process and the only place where you can add [Custom Settings](#custom-settings).

+- ##### Script Shutdown
+	- The name of this action is `shutdown`.
+This action is triggered whenever the script is entirely stopped, for example when the Auto Splitter is disabled, LiveSplit exits, the script path is changed or the script is reloaded (e.g. during development of the ASL script).

+- ##### Script Initialization (Game Start)
+	- The name of this action is `init`.
+This action is triggered whenever a game process has been found according to the State Descriptors.
+This can occur more than once during the execution of a script (e.g. when you restart the game).
+This is the place to do initialization that depends on the game, for example detecting the game version.

+- ##### Game Exit
+	- The name of this action is `exit`.
+This action is triggered whenever the currently attached game process exits.

 #### Timer Control

 These actions are repeatedly triggered while LiveSplit is connected to the game process.